Mean Field Games in Nudge Systems for Societal Networks: Mean Field Model

 {\bf{Costs}:} Each action $a\in \A$ taken at time $k$ has a corresponding cost $\theta_a.$ This cost is fixed and represents the discomfort suffered by the agent in having to take that action.

 {\bf{Coupons}:} When agent takes an action $a$, it is awarded some fixed number of coupons $r_a$ for playing that action.
 These coupons are then used by the agents as lottery tickets.

 {\bf{Lottery}:} We suppose that there are only $K$ rewards for agents in one cluster, where $K$ is a fixed number less than $M$.
 The probability of winning is based on the number of coupons that each agent possesses.
-We model each lottery as choosing a permutation of the $M$ agents participating in it, and picking the first $K$ of them as winners.
+We model each lottery as choosing a permutation of the $M$ agents participating in it, and picking the first $K$ of them as winners. {We denote the winning probability as $p_{\rho, a}$ and derive its explicit form in Section~\ref{sec:lottery}.}

 {\bf{States}:} The agent keeps track of his history of wins and losses in the lotteries by means of his net surplus at time $k,$ denoted as $x[k].$ The value of surplus is the state of the agent, and is updated in a Markovian fashion as follows: